Imagine a river.

-Down it travels toward the sea; its water supply renewed by rain and melted snow.
-The stream winds through villages and towns and soon it takes the form of a strong, plentiful river.
+Its source can be found at the top of a mountain.
+It travels toward the sea; its water supply being renewed by rain and melted snow.
+The river winds through villages and towns, and along the way, it becomes strong and plentiful.

-The people who live along its banks use the water to grow their crops and sustain themselves.
+The people who live along the river banks use the water to grow their crops and sustain themselves.

-They’re grateful, but soon, they begin to take the river and its abundance for granted.
-They’ve come to believe that the river will be there forever, filled with cool, clean water for them to use and support their lives.
+They are grateful, but soon they begin to take the river and its abundance for granted.
+They have come to believe that the river will be there forever, filled with cool, clean water for them to use and support their lives.

-This goes on for some time, until the river becomes a stream, a trickle, and finally dries out.
+This goes on for some time until the river becomes a stream, a trickle, and eventually, it dries out.
 Now what?

 What if I were to tell you that you’re the river?

-You’d think the villagers — the same ones who’ve benefited from the river’s presence in their lives — would try to change their habits and make sure it doesn’t dry out.
-You’d think.
+You would think the villagers — the same ones who have always benefited from the river’s presence in their lives — would try to change their habits.
+You would think.

 Unfortunately, it isn’t so.